UWEnrollmentManagement/OSFA/README.md

 ## License

-Because this repository contains significant Unviersity of Washington trademark elements, it is NOT licensed for reuse by any party who is not licensed to present University of Washington trademark elements.
+Because this repository contains significant University of Washington trademark elements, it is NOT licensed for reuse by any party who is not licensed to present University of Washington trademark elements.
 See the University of Washington [Trademarks & Licensing group](https://www.washington.edu/trademarks/) for more information.

 If you are a department or division of the University of Washington, please feel free to use Athens and these templates, conditioned upon your acceptance of the following statement: